-"I'm not very successful," Arthur went on soberly.
-"I'm afraid I wouldn't make a very good husband, I'm rather worthless and lazy!"
-"You aren't," broke in Estelle; "you'reyou're-" Arthur reached over and took her by the shoulders.
+"I'm not very successful."
+Arthur went on sober-"I'm afraid I wouldn't make a very good husband, I'm rather worthless and lazy!"
+"You aren't," broke in Estelle: "vou'reyou're-" Arthur reached over and took her by the shoulders.
+"What?" he demanded.